jjvanzon/Circular-Language-Spec-Plans/future/content-changes/commands-content-changes.md

 #### 2020-07-24 Done Reformulating Commands Chapter

 I say Commands *chapter*, but previously I seemed to have started one detail level deeper: article-level rather than chapter-level.
-I wonder whether I will do that again.
+I wonder whether I might do that again.
 For that I might look at the articles and how large they are, a bit of the concrete content.

 Steps: